m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 * Better apple movement - PRNG or some kind of system with 2 tables of offsets that move out of sync
 * Better death with random dripping
 * Get a better image converter (or even write my own???)
-* Make graphical snake work
+* Improve graphical snake alignment
+* Graphical snake death state